Sunday 18 August 2019, 7.30pm

 LAURA TRAGER (*1987) holds a Bachelor of Arts in Media-Culture from Bauhaus-University in Weimar, Germany, and a Master of Arts in Media Studies from The New School, NYC.
 With a background in media and cultural theory Laura's artistic and academic interest is film philosophy.
 After moving to NYC in Summer 2011, she started working in 16mm and Super 8mm film, as well as in digital video, still photography and sound.
 Since 2015, Laura is based in Hamburg, Germany.

-Art Terry is a composer/musician from Los Angeles, whose songs explore sexuality, black politics and religion, through a lyrical mix of experimental funk and gospel folklore.
-A singer and pianist, Art underpins deeply personal verses with dense melodic textures.
-The Wire described Sex Madness, Art's most recent release, as ‘an amazing album, all the more jaw-dropping for its deceptive simplicity.’
+Art Terry is a songwriter/musician from Los Angeles.
+His songs explore sexuality, black politics and religion, through a lyrical fusion of psychedelic folk music and orchestrated funk.
+A singer and pianist, Art underpins deeply personal lyrics with dense melodic textures.

 Steven Ball has worked in film, video, sound, and installation since the 1980s.
 His early practice combined super 8 film and video, and more recently encompasses digital audio-visual media, in exhibition, online and live, audio-visual and spoken-word performance.
 He also writes, performs, and releases music, both as a solo artist and as a member of The Storm Bugs.
 In the last few years he has concentrated on writing and recording suites of songs, which have been described by Radio Free Midwich as “…the missing link between reductionist improv and the intimate breathy song cycles of a Robert Wyatt.”
 His latest album ‘Bastard Island’ (Linear Obsessional 2019) is a collection of speculative fiction dispatches from spatio-temporally ambiguous elsewheres and elsewhens.
 For Strange Umbrellas he will perform new and recent songs.